zeroc00I/zeroapk/README.md

 Example: https://apkcombo.com/pt/developer/Zomato/

-Check bellow the example abut finding a app by name and then getting company name
+Check bellow the example about finding a app by name and then getting company name

 ![Where can i find company name](https://github.com/zeroc00I/zeroapk/blob/main/devname.jpeg?raw=true)